The Anarchist's Tool Chest

 to help other woodworkers assemble an ideal first tool kit - or modify their existing tool set to

 have fewer, better-quality tools.
-Note: now available separately is a companion DVD,

 The Anarchist's Tool Chest is divided into three sections:

 1. A deep discussion of the 48 core tools that will help readers select a tool that is well-made -

 regardless of brand name or if it's vintage or new.
 This book doesn't deal with brands of tools.